derUbermenk/undergraduate-thesis/README.md

 <p>
-  This repository contains all scripts written for my undergraduate thesis, "Shoreline Change Analysis of Cagliliog, Tinambac, Camarines Sur, Philippines  Using CoastSat, QGIS, and CoastCR," conducted with Bruzo RA and Casasis GK.
+  This repository contains all scripts written for my undergraduate thesis, "Shoreline Change Analysis of Cagliliog, Tinambac, Camarines Sur, Philippines  Using CoastSat, QGIS, and CoastCR," conducted with Bruzo R. and Casasis G..
 Our goal was to conduct shoreline change analysis using a fully open-source workflow by ensuring data interoperability between the different tools we used.
 </p>

 <p>
-  <i>The data, collected and used in the undergraduate thesis project is also located in here.</i>
+  <i>The undergraduate thesis project data is also available in this repository</i>
 </p>

 The following tools were essential for the completion of this project: